The Cardboard Lover: Production

-Based on a Broadway play, the story was totally revamped by inserting the character of Sally Baxter into the play's love story between Andre and Simone.
-Purportedly, Davies' impersonation had audiences refusing to believe it was really Davies.
+Based on a Broadway play, the story was totally revamped by switching the genders of the three main characters.
+Purportedly, Davies' impersonation of Goudal had audiences refusing to believe it was really Davies.
 The production also featured Davies' niece Pepi Lederer in a small role as a tourist.
 Davies recalled that Goudal was a real pill and would only speak French on the set.
 This was another solid box-office hit for Davies.